emacs-exordium/exordium/README.md

 Now you need to teach Projectile where your projects are.
 You can do that by:

 1\.
-Simply opening the project's root dir in dired, and then pretending to search a file with Helm (<kbd>C-c h</kbd>), or switching project with IDO (<kbd>C-c p p</kbd>).
+Simply opening the project's root dir in Dired, and then pretending to search a file with Helm (<kbd>C-c h</kbd>), or switching project with IDO (<kbd>C-c p p</kbd>).
 The top of the Helm buffer should show the list of projects including yours.